Skip to main content

 Biography

-Richard organises the Marjan centre’s research concerning armed conflict and the environment, utilising what is termed a ‘war-first’ approach which seeks to use the wider understanding of armed conflict and insecurity to identify the role that a loss of wildlife and biodiversity can have in contributing to insecurity and making the case for the importance and utility of environmental protection to those in the development and armed conflict space.
+Dr Richard Milburn MBE is a Teacher at the School of Security Studies.
+He organises the Marjan Research Group’s research concerning armed conflict and the environment, utilising what is termed a ‘war-first’ approach which seeks to use the wider understanding of armed conflict and insecurity to identify the role that a loss of wildlife and biodiversity can have in contributing to insecurity and making the case for the importance and utility of environmental protection to those in the development and armed conflict space.
+In particular, his research focuses on the underlying drivers of, and how to bring an end to, the global illegal wildlife and timber trades, and on the role of militaries in greening defence and environmental security.

 Richard completed his PhD within the Department of War Studies, researching the links between wildlife conservation, security, peacebuilding and development, conducting fieldwork in eastern Democratic Republic of Congo.

-He acts as the UK representative of the Pole Pole Foundation, a multi-award winning Congolese conservation charity based in Bukavu, and is Director of Research for the Marjan Centre, a research group within the department.
-Richard is also co-founder of a Social Enterprise, Tunza Games, which uses gamification to engage people in conservation and raise funds to support conservation projects around the world.
+He acts as the UK representative of the Pole Pole Foundation, a multi-award winning Congolese conservation charity and Earthshot Prize Finalist based in Bukavu.
+Richard is also co-founder of Tunza Games, a game design and education company which uses gamification to enhance learning, better engage people with environmental issues, and raise funds to support conservation projects around the world.

 Research Interests